redis/redis-doc/docs/install/install-redisinsight/install-on-k8s.md

 kubectl apply -f redisinsight.yaml
 ```

-{{< note >}}
+{{< alert title="Note" >}}
 If the deployment will be exposed by a service whose name is 'redisinsight', set `RI_APP_HOST` and `RI_APP_PORT` environment variables to override the environment variables created by the service.
-{{< /note >}}
+{{< /alert >}}

-3. Once the deployment has been successfully applied and the deployment complete, access RedisInsight.
+3. Once the deployment has been successfully applied and the deployment is complete, access RedisInsight.
 This can be accomplished by exposing the deployment as a K8s Service or by using port forwarding, as in the example below:

 ```sh
 kubectl port-forward deployment/redisinsight 5540